Peter Coombe Mandolins and Guitars

 asymmetrical points, and as the Classical Junior with no

-points and a Classical Flattop (flat top with no points).
+points and a Classical Flattop with or without points.
 There are two possible scale lengths, 13 3/4

 inches or 13 inches.